MarkF-hanze/ICA/README.md

   * Correlation: Class calculating the correalion between two different dataframes
   * Heatmap: Making the heatmap and calculating different clusters based on this heatmap
   * LoadData: Loading the different datastes with consensus estimated sources.
+- /Genesets_To_Function Folder contain the excel and csv files linking GOBP and Reactome genesets to different biological themes.
+Made by health professionals.

 <!-- LICENSE -->